A Must For Millions, Zoom Has A Dark Side — And An FBI Warning

 The website Motherboard found that Zoom was sharing data with Facebook, even data on people who are not Facebook users.

-Zoom says that was a mistake, but it's now facing a class action lawsuit.
+Zoom says that was a mistake and that it stopped sharing that data in March, but it's now facing a class action lawsuit.

 Wardle says Zoom may be easy to use, but he is wary of its track record.

-Note: Editor's note: Zoom is among NPR's sponsors.